srikanthkyatham/strucord/README.md

 # Strucord

+Note!: This is fork of https://github.com/QuinnWilton/strucord.
+It has been forked to add nested structs support.

 Allows for easy interop with Erlang records.

 By using it in a module, it autogenerates a struct for the given record, along with functions for converting between the struct and the record.